Last updated: 22 Jul, 2019

 7. Obtain a license to fundraise

-In order to conduct any fundraising, or accept donations, you must obtain a fundraising licence.
+In order to conduct fundraising, or accept donations, you may need to obtain a fundraising licence.
 Find out more here: Getting your approvals in place.

 It all might seem a little daunting, but trust us - getting professional assistance will help you navigate any complications your group may encounter in the future.